ZaneBartlett1/personalWebsite/src/content/work/CountOnIt/blog.md

 #### Counter table

 * Going to do it all on one table.
 This helps alleviate the entire issue by making column names match between tables for counters so that the tables.
-Instead in the view I'll allow users to save the name as an alias.
+Instead, in the view I'll allow users to save the name as an alias.
 So you'd have a generic name column for your books, movies, shows, etc, but then when you're viewing it under a view called something like "anime", the name will appear as "Anime name" or something instead.
 Nothing is saved if it's not saved to a view.

 #### Log table